7-Day Tasmanian Road Trip Itinerary

 - ‘Tin Dragon’ – See the historic towns of Branxholm, Derby and Weldborough

-- Pyengana – Pyengana Dairy Farm Gate Cafe, Pub in the Paddock
+- Pyengana – Pyengana Dairy Farm Gate Cafe, St Columba Falls, Pub in the Paddock

 Accommodation